janhenkes/teamleader-php-sdk/README.md

 Teamleader API v2 works with OAuth2.
 This means your application needs to be registered on the [Teamleader Marketplace](https://marketplace.focus.teamleader.eu/nl/nl/ontwikkel/integraties) (you can keep them private though).

 Please contact me at jan@jannesmannes.nl if you have any feedback or questions.

+# Support us

+You can support us by [making a donation](https://bunq.me/JannesMannes).

+We appreciate you sending us a postcard from your hometown.
+You'll find our address on our [contact page](https://jannesmannes.nl/contact/) (inspired by [@spatie](https://github.com/spatie)).

 # Examples